RuchithaReddy28/OS-EX.3-TROUBLESHOOTING-OF-OS---CASE-STUDY/README.md

 ## STEPS:
 1)Identify the problem.

-2)Establish a theory of Probable Cause
+2)Establish a theory of Probable Cause.

 3)Test the theory to determine cause.

-4)Establish a plan of action to resolve the problem and implement the solution 5)Verify full system functionality and if applicable implement preventive measures.
+4)Establish a plan of action to resolve the problem and implement the solution.

+5)Verify full system functionality and if applicable implement preventive measures.

 6)Document Findings, action and outcomes

 ## PROCEDURE: